justin-napolitano/cv/source/sections/resume/education.rst

 Statistics
 -----------
-I studied statistics and computational statistics at the graduate level to supplement my research work.
+I studied statistics and computational statistics at the graduate level to supplement my research endeavors.

 Notable Coursework:
     * Experimental Design in SAS